Pwd9000-ML/blog-devto/posts/2022/GitHub-Codespaces-runner/GitHub-Codespaces-runner.md

       - name: Display Azure-CLI Version
         run: az --version
 ```

+## 24/01/2023 Update - Now available as a public Codespace

+This devcontainer - GitHub Actions Runner Codespace - is now publicly available as a template for anyone to use on [Available Dev Container Templates](https://containers.dev/templates) and integrated with publicly available Codespace images.

+Check out the repo and documentation here: https://bit.ly/3iPYXoL
+(I will create a new blog post [here]() with detailed information on building the Codepace from the publicly available templates directly from VSCode.
+Stay tuned...)

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my published [GitHub](https://github.com/Pwd9000-ML/GitHub-Codespaces-Lab) page. :heart: